shannonarcher/jarowinkler-js/README.md

 Returns a value between 0 and 1 where 0 is no similarity and 1 is an exact match.

 ##Tests
-Using the values found in the paper by Jaro-Winkler[1] and the wikipedia page examples, a script to unit test the matching, transposition and distance formula's can be found under test/JaroWinklerTest.js.
-Run using the following
+Using the values found in the paper by Jaro-Winkler[1] and the wikipedia page examples, a script to unit test the matching, transposition and distance formula's can be found in test/JaroWinklerTest.js.
+It will output the following:

 ```
 > node test/JaroWinklerTest.js